-3.4.6 Restrictions due to platform safety
+2.4.6 Restrictions due to platform safety

 ProRail manages the transfer facilities at stations, including platforms.
 Due to the limited capacity of a platform in combination with expected passenger numbers, high risk situations can arise.
-The degree of risks associated with current use of platforms is mapped out using the Platform Safety Risk Model.
-The model is now ready.
+The degree of risks associated with current use of platforms is mapped out using the Platform Safety Risk Model 2.0.
 Its implementation is still under development.
 ProRail is discussing this with passenger transport operators, NS Stations and the Ministry of Infrastructure and Public Works.
 Based on the initial results of the risk model, ProRail has drawn up a list of points for attention with regard to the timetable design.
+This list is included in the Start-up Document for the preparation phase of the timetable as Appendix 6.
+Via the ProRail Logistics Portal.

-This list is included in the start document for the BHP process.
-For the purposes of management and development of the railway infrastructure in relation to the demand for capacity and with a view to transfer risks, ProRail takes ad hoc measurements of the transfer load at a number of stations with (potential) capacity bottlenecks.
+ProRail takes ad hoc measurements of the transfer load at a number of stations with (potential) capacity bottlenecks.
+This with a view to transfer risks and for the management and development of the railway infrastructure in relation to the capacity request.
 These measurements produce relevant information on the use of the existing local transfer capacity.
-Also, ProRail makes arrangements in the Access Agreement with railway undertakings about the provision of transport data by the railway undertaking (see Appendix 8, Section 2.6 and 2.7).
+Also, ProRail makes arrangements in the Access Agreement with railway undertakings about the provision of transport data by the railway undertaking (see Appendix 8, sections 2.6 and 2.7).